pdidev/pdi/pdi/CONTRIBUTING.md

   status

 ## C++ coding conventions

+PDI is C++ 20.
+Features from more recent versions of C++ are not allowed.

 The auto keyword should be used for types as `auto&&` and only in one of the following cases: